dustinpfister/blog_posts/_posts/js-javascript-getter.md

 ## 3 - Conclusion

 So [javaScript getters and setters](https://www.jackfranklin.co.uk/blog/es5-getters-setters/) can come into play in some situations in which they might be called for.
 However that is just it when they are called for, getters and setters should not be over used at every twist and turn.
-I have to admit that it tends to make code more complex, and if the use of them is not really justified then the use of getters and setters is juts making something more complicated then it needs to be.
+I have to admit that it tends to make code more complex, and if the use of them is not really justified then the use of getters and setters is just making something more complicated then it needs to be.

+There is more to write about when it comes to the define property Object static method.
+Yet another interesting feature that has been added to the Object in the from of a static method is the [Object.freeze method](/2020/05/08/js-javascript-object-freeze-seal-and-define-property/).
+However I tend to prefer using the define property method in place of it as that define property method has the ability to make it so a property of an object is not writable.